-- draw for the second or subsequent go-rounds. - 4.
+- 3. Only calves and steers that are available for use in the first go-round may be put into the draw for the second or subsequent go-rounds. - 4.
 Calves for roping must weigh not less than approximately 150 pounds and not more than 300 pounds and must be strong and healthy. - 5.
-Steers used in the steer wrestling event must be suitable steers weighing not more than 550 pounds at the time of the first CCA approved spring rodeo. - 6.
+Steers used in the steer wrestling event must be suitable steers weighing not more than 550 pounds at the time of the first CCA approved rodeo. - 6.
 If a reride is given for an animal four times in a row, the said animal will automatically be declared unsatisfactory and must be replaced. - 7.
 Steers used in the team roping must be horned cattle, attachable, artificial horns permitted. - 8.
 Rough stock animals that are removed from the draw due to injury or sickness cannot be used for the remainder of the rodeo. - 9.
 Suitable cattle must be supplied in the timed events at the discretion of the timed event director, if not complied with; the contractor will be fined by the CCA Board.
 Fines are to be levied at the CCA Boards discretion. - 10.
 All calves and dogging steers should be as uniform in size as possible.